 Follow their Lead

 In many cases, women especially often have a set idea in their mind of the type of engagement ring they want.
-This will be mostly based on personal style, preferences, and taste in jewelry.
+Traditionally it’s women choose between silver or gold rings but it’s not just about the choice of material or color but based on personal style, preferences, and taste in jewelry.
 And usually, they will be vocal about the type of ring they would like, affording you plenty of tips and hints.
 But if this isn’t the case, then you need some help in discovering the perfect engagement ring for your partner that will most definitely hit the right spot when you get down on one knee and utter those immortal words!

 Before you do any looking or scouting for any rings at all, you need to ascertain your budget and how much you are willing to pay for your engagement ring, and how much you can physically afford.

 Traditionalists and typical rules of thumb suggest that your engagement ring should cost three months of your salary.
 Meaning, you should be saving up for a while to afford your ring or be confident that you can afford to pay it back if you purchase your ring with credit.

 In 2020, the average spend for an engagement ring varied depending on different surveys, but typical spending ranged from $3,500 to around $7,000.
 It is worth remembering that you should avoid going into too much debt for an engagement ring.
 It is preferable to save up before buying the ring or to allow you to put down a bigger deposit on a ring.